 How to Prevent Leggy Seedlings

-As you might have guessed by now, the best way to prevent leggy seedlings is to make sure they are getting enough light.
+As you might have guessed by now, the best way to prevent leggy seedlings is to make sure the seedlings are getting enough light.

 If you are growing your seedlings under lights (either a grow light or a fluorescent light), the best way to prevent leggy seedlings is to make sure that the lights are close enough to the seedlings.
 The lights should remain just a few inches above the seedlings as long as you have them indoors or your seedlings will get too tall.
 Many gardeners put their lights on adjustable chains or strings so that the lights can be moved upwards as the seedlings get taller.